atomiteam/java-plain-and-tls-socket-examples/README.md

 * com.atomiteam.socket.mutual: Client and Server applications that talk in TLS and both the client and server authenticates the certificate of the other side, which is called Mutual SSL Authentication.

+For simplicity, self signed certificates are used.
+The scripts (cert.txt) and generated files are in the same package of the applications.